mgwalker/mudz.me/_main_dishes/Shepherd's Pie.md

 and pepper and continue to mash until smooth.
 Stir in the yolk until well combined.

-Preheat the oven to 400°F.
+Heat the oven to 400°F.

 While the potatoes are cooking, prepare the filling.
 Pour the canola oil into a 12-inch sauté pan and set over medium high heat.
 Once the oil shimmers, add the onion and carrots and sauté just until they begin to take on color, approximately 3 to 4 minutes.
 Add the garlic and stir to combine.
-Add the lamb, salt and pepper and cook until browned and cooked through, approximately 3 minutes.
+Add the lamb, salt, and pepper, and cook until browned and cooked through, approximately 3 minutes.
 Sprinkle the meat with the flour and toss to coat, continuing to cook for another minute.
 Add the tomato paste, beef stock, Worcestershire, rosemary, thyme, and stir to combine.